while-basic/ChatterSync/README.md

 ## Limitations

-It is important to use Self-ChatGPT primarily as a research tool rather than a production tool, keeping in mind its limitations:
+It is important to use  primarily as a research tool rather than a production tool, keeping in mind its limitations:

 - Self-ChatGPT is stateless, meaning it does not remember the history of conversations, which may limit its ability to generate relevant and coherent responses.
 We can pass the whole conversation in API requests but it will use a lot of tokens which eventually became expensive for premium API users.
 - Slow response times may occur due to API rate limits.
 Any problems or downtime with the API can affect the functionality of the tool.